-It is estimated there are more than 6,000 registered beekeepers that manage more than 61,000 honey bee colonies throughout the state of Pennsylvania.
+It is estimated there are more than 6,000 registered beekeepers that manage more than 61,000 honeybee colonies throughout the state of Pennsylvania.
 The value of honey produced during 2001 was estimated to be \$843,000 (Pennsylvania Department of Agriculture 2002).

 The ideal location for an apiary tends to coincide with good bear habitat, which increases the likelihood of damage.
-In Pennsylvania, apiary damage is resolved by relocating problem bears, offering assistance with electric fencing, and, in some cases, permitting owners to shoot offending bears (see Appendix 5 for details).
-Elevating hives on stands that are inaccessible to bears also is recommended.
+In Pennsylvania, apiary damage is resolved by relocating bears involved with apiary conflict when appropriate, offering assistance with electric fencing, and, in some cases, permitting owners to shoot offending bears (see Appendix 5 for details).
+Elevating hives on stands that are inaccessible to bears, and keeping hives as far away as possible from wood lines and dense cover is also recommended.